robb-j/r0b-blog/post/using-jsx-without-react.md

 It will now pass whatever you set `pragmaFrag` to to your pragma method, which you can handle however you want.
-In this case it simply returns the child elements.
+In this case `'fragment'` will get passed to `createElement` which the method handles by returning the child elements.
 This can be useful if you don't want to create too many extra dom elements.

 ---